Physical causes of Erectile Dysfunction

-Erectile dysfunction in older guys is often linked to narrowing of the the penile arteries caused by atherosclerososis (furring of arteries caused by fatty plaques).
-Erectile dysfunction is linked to the causes of ED are the same as those cause cardiovascular disease, namely:
+Erectile dysfunction in older guys is often linked to narrowing of the the penile arteries caused by ‘furring of the arteries’ (atherosclerososis).
+In other words, the causes of ED are the same as those cause cardiovascular disease, namely:

-Older men with erectile dysfunction are at higher risk of cardiovascular events than men without ED.
+Men with ED are at higher risk of cardiovascular events than men without ED.
 Cardiovascular risk factors may of course be managed or treated.

 Which routine tests might be needed?